maxmin13/aws-datacenter/README.md

 - AWS cli 2.4.3
 - Python/3.10.0

-## Required local programs:
+## Required local programs

-Log into your Fedora workstation
+Log into your Fedora workstation:
 ```
 ## Install the required programs: